Create and Deploy Managed K8s

 .

 Note: You may have to manage name resolution for your domain for K8s API access.
 Local kubeconfig will expire in 15 days regardless of your credential expiration policy.
-You will need to get a new Kubeconfig after that.
+You will need to get a new kubeconfig after that.

 Step 5: Deploy applications to the managed K8s cluster.